RA-StudioX/UIToolkitExtensions/Documentation~/SpriteAnimator.md

 - `OnCompleteLoop(Action onCompleteLoop)`: Sets an action to be performed when each loop of the animation completes.
 - `WithCustomSpriteApplication(Action<Sprite> applyAction)`: Sets a custom action for applying sprites to the VisualElement.
 - `WithFrameAction(int frameIndex, Action action)`: Adds an action to be performed on a specific frame of the animation.
-- `Start()`: Starts the animation.
+- `Start()`: Starts the animation and returns the SpriteAnimationBuilder instance.
 - `Stop()`: Stops the animation.
 - `Pause()`: Pauses the animation.
 - `Resume()`: Resumes the paused animation.

-## SpriteSequenceAnimationSequence
+## SpriteAnimationSequence

-The SpriteSequenceAnimationSequence class allows you to create sequences of sprite animations for multiple VisualElements.
+The SpriteAnimationSequence class allows you to create sequences of sprite animations for multiple VisualElements.

 ### Methods

-- `Then(SpriteSequenceAnimationBuilder builder)`: Adds a sprite sequence animation to the sequence.
+- `Then(SpriteAnimationBuilder builder)`: Adds a sprite animation to the sequence.
 - `ThenWait(long delayMs)`: Adds a delay to the sequence.
 - `ThenDo(Action action)`: Adds an action to be performed in the sequence.
 - `WithTotalLoops(int loops)`: Sets the number of times the entire sequence should loop.
 - `OnCompleteOneLoop(Action action)`: Sets an action to be performed when one loop of the sequence completes.
 - `OnCompleteAllSequences(Action action)`: Sets an action to be performed when all loops of the sequence complete.
 - `Start()`: Starts the sequence of animations.
+- `Pause()`: Pauses the sequence of animations.
+- `Resume()`: Resumes the paused sequence of animations.
+- `Stop()`: Stops the sequence of animations.

 ## Examples